rofidoang03/FWIFI/README.md

-# FWI-FI
+# FWIFI

-FWI-FI is a Bash script designed to perform a series of penetration tests on Wi-Fi networks.
+FWIFI is a Bash script designed to perform a series of penetration tests on Wi-Fi networks.